-The adult may be considered drab in appearance compared to its larval form.
-The caterpillar is completely covered in bright yellow/green bristles.
-Four long bunches of black bristles extend from the body near the head and midsection.
-A fifth bunch of these extra long black bristles comes out near the rear of the caterpillar.
+The caterpillar has a more remarkable appearance and size.
+Also about 50 mm (2 inches) long, it is completely covered in bright yellow/green bristles.
+Four long bunches of black bristles, like long eyelashes, extend from the body near the head and midsection.
+A fifth bunch of these extra-long, black bristles comes out near the rear of the caterpillar.
 The bristles break off and embed themselves into skin.
 Toxins stored inside the hairs have a stinging sensation if touched.
-Many curious children have unwittingly picked up these fuzzy, bright creatures and consequently experience and burning, itching sensation on their skin which can develop into a rash.
-Larvae feed on the leaves of a variety of popular neighborhood trees like oak, ash, elm, alder, willow and maple.
+Many curious children have unwittingly picked up these big, fuzzy, bright creatures and consequently experienced a burning, itching sensation on their skin which can develop into a rash.
+These irritating larvae feed on the leaves of a variety of popular neighborhood trees like oak, ash, elm, alder, willow and maple.
 They may be found on the ground near them.
-Since their food source can usually be found in close proximity to backyards and schoolyards can increase the likelihood of an encounter with people is high.
+Since their food source can usually be found in close proximity to backyards and schoolyards, the likelihood of an encounter with people is high.
 The American Dagger caterpillar is a great reason why it is best to "Look it up before you pick it up"!